 How to Live With Less

 How can we learn to live with less?
 I consider myself to be a minimalist at heart, a minimalist in training, or perhaps just someone who dreams of living a simple life.
 I prefer clean walls, open spaces, and clear horizontal spaces, but my home is not devoid of stuff.
+I don’t live in the perfect, cookie-cutter version of a minimalist home.

 My children like their toys.
 They own a lot of them.
 We clean and declutter the stash regularly, but as soon as we clear the shelves, new gifts arrive from well-meaning relatives.

-My husband and children like to keep things around, and I wouldn’t be a very good wife and mother if I just tossed out all of their possessions.
+My husband and children like to keep things around, and I wouldn’t be a very good wife and mother if I just tossed out all of their material possessions.

 In this phase of life, with two small children, I cannot be a perfect minimalist.
 I don’t even want to be one.
 I simply want to enjoy living with less.

 That doesn’t mean tossing everything out.
-It means accounting for the things that matter and removing anything that causes unnecessary work or background noise.
+It means accounting for the material things that matter and removing anything that causes unnecessary work or background noise.

 Living With Less Stuff